This room is closed to visitors, but can sometimes be visited on European Heritage Days.

 After the defeat at Sedan which led to the fall of Napoleon III's Second Empire, a National Assembly was elected in 1871 and met for the first time in Bordeaux.
 Made up of a majority of monarchists, it wanted to move to Paris, but was prevented from doing so by unrest in the capital, which culminated in the "Bloody Week" in May 1871.

 The constitutional laws of 1875 finally established the Third Republic.
 The new laws provided for a return to a two-chamber system, with a Senate and a Chamber of Deputies.
+Hesitating between Orléans and Fontainebleau, the Assembly finally chose Versailles and moved into the Royal Opera House, which underwent some conversions for the circumstances.

 Four years later, the constitutional laws of 1875 finally established the Third Republic.
 The new laws provided for a return to a two-chamber system, with a Senate and a Chamber of Deputies.
 The former chose to sit in the Royal Opera House.
 To accommodate the latter, the architect of the Parliament, Edmond de Joly, built a new hemicycle in the heart of the South Wing at the end of 1875.
 It was inaugurated at the same time as the solemn opening of the Chambers on 8 March 1876.
 The Deputies held their parliamentary sessions here until they returned to the Palais Bourbon in Paris in 1879.
 The huge room had the capacity to accommodate the members of both chambers for "national assemblies", in particular for the purpose of electing the president of the Republic.